jhedstrom/drupalextension/STEPS.md

 > Provides step-definitions for interacting with Drupal messages.
 > <br/><br/>
-> Operates against the rendered page via Mink and four CSS selectors.
-The
-> selectors are read from the 'selectors:' map under 'Drupal\MinkExtension'
+> Operates against the rendered page via Mink.
+CSS selectors are read from
-> (preferred) and fall back to the legacy 'selectors:' map under
+> the nested 'selectors.messages:' map under 'Drupal\DrupalExtension'.
+> The legacy flat 'message_selector' / 'error_message_selector' /
+> 'success_message_selector' / 'warning_message_selector' keys under the
+> same map remain supported with a deprecation notice and are removed
-> 'Drupal\DrupalExtension' (deprecated, removed in 6.1).
+> in 6.1.

 <details>